 The practicum is an elective curriculum option available to any student who wants field experience as a part of his or her specific program of study.
 It is available to those who:

-- Meet the necessary prerequisites (in course description, above),
+- Meet the necessary prerequisites (in course description, below),

 - Identify a career goal or information work area outside the scope of available courses, or

 - Want to gain work experience, expand his/her knowledge base, and/or enhance a portfolio with a work product (e.g., student-created websites, system documentation, training materials, computer programs, etc).

 IS 599: Practicum (3 hrs.)
 Opportunity to translate theory into practice under guidance of qualified information professionals.
 Prerequisite: completion of required and pertinent advanced courses relevant to student’s practicum design.
 Minimum 3.0 GPA.
 Written permission of advisor and approval of practicum coordinator.
 May be repeated with written permission.
 Maximum 6 hours.
 S/NC only.
 Fall, Spring, Summer.

 Typically, a practicum experience is three hours of academic credit (150 clock hours), which translates to an average of 10 hours per week of on-site practicum activity (e.g., instruction, work, consultation, supervision, review, evaluation) for one 15-week semester during the regular academic year (i.e., fall and spring semesters).
 This is equivalent to a quarter-time job.

 The summer term is only 10 weeks long, but the 150 hour requirement still applies.
 With the practicum supervisor’s consent and availability, the practicum may start during the break between spring and summer terms.